micro-ROS/docker/README.md

 ## Usage

-To get an image, you use `docker pull` command:
+To get an image, use the `docker pull` command:

 * e.g. `docker pull microros/base`

-You can select the tag to use appending `:tag` to the image name
+You can select the preferred tag by appending `:tag` to the image name

 * e.g. `docker pull microros/base:foxy`

-Once you have the image locally, to start it use `docker run`.
-It is not mandatory, although usually useful, to launch your containers using the `--rm` and `--net=host` flags
+Once you have the image locally, type `docker run` to start it.
+It is not mandatory, although usually useful, to launch your containers using the `--rm` and `--net=host` flags:

 * e.g. `docker run -it --rm --net=host microros/micro-ros-agent:foxy`

+`--rm` makes sure that the docker image will be removed after exiting.
+`--net=host` provides the container with the same network access as the host.
 `-it` allocates a pseudo-TTY for you and keeps stdin listening.
 Another used command is `-v` to map local files with docker container ones.
 `-v` is useful in case you may want to flash boards from within a Docker container.